MarcoC1796/python_for_everybody/README.md

 # python_for_everybody
-Contains the exercises from the course
+Contains solved exercises from the course